breatheco-de/exercise-html5-form/README.md

 ## What to do if you are stuck?

-Don't get frustrated and ask for help!
-After you try on you own for 30min, it is time to stop trying and ask for help.
+Don't get frustrated, ask for help!
+After you try on you own for 30 minutes, it is time to stop trying and ask for help.